top of page

 As a result it is important for the non-ADHD partner to practice self compassion towards themselves.
 Feelings of frustration, exhaustion, disappointment, as well as whole host of other emotions may show up.
 By practicing self compassion for yourself, you can make space for those feelings so you can cope with your experience and prevent burnout.

 It is also important to practice compassion towards your partner who has ADHD.
 Recognize how they might be feeling and also meet their struggles with compassion so you can both support each other.
 Compassion allows couples to keep their relationship strong and vibrant regardless of any underlying mental health issues.
+This is especially crucial when experiencing ADHD spouse burnout, as it helps alleviate stress and maintain balance in the relationship.

 Values also establish the foundation for relationships thus intentionally.
-Making time for activities which are aligned with these values can deepen the connection between the partners.
-With patience, love, understanding, and core values it's possible to navigate through the obstacles that ADHD may create which strengthening the bond between the couple .
+Being intentional with your actions and communication which are aligned with these values can deepen the connection between the partners.
+With patience, love, understanding, and core values it’s possible to navigate through the obstacles that ADHD may create which strengthening the bond between the couple .

 adhd spouse burnout

-5. Ask for help when you need it
+6. Couples Therapy for ADHD - Ask for help when you need it

 Relationships and life in general are not easy and can leave us feeling overwhelmed.
-Being in a relationship with someone who has ADHD presents it own unique challenges.
+Being in a relationship with someone who has ADHD presents its own unique challenges.
 Taking care of your own mental health by working with a therapist often is an act of self care.
 Making time to talk with a mental health professional in therapy, often benefits both adults in the relationship.
-Therapy can allow the non-ADHD partner to focus on their own well-being, which can reduce stress and anxiety while also working through symptoms of burnout and other problems.

 The takeaway for partners who experience ADHD burnout